 Commonwealth surveyed hundreds of cultural landscape resources along the 469-mile-long historic Blue Ridge Parkway, including native stone walls, drainage structures, curbs, cultural vegetation, and site furnishings.
 The goal of the project was to evaluate the historical integrity of these resources in support of National Park Service compliance with Section 110 and 106 of the National Historic Preservation Act.
 The Blue Ridge Parkway was established as a unit of the National Park System by an Act of Congress on June 30, 1936, to create a scenic motor road between Virginia’s Shenandoah National Park and North Carolina’s Great Smoky Mountains National Park to provide a means for leisurely travel and recreation in a variety of southern Appalachian environments.
-A collaborative approach, entailing the disciplines of history, engineering, architecture, and landscape architecture, was taken by the team in implementing the project.
 Commonwealth worked with the prime to integrate information about the properties’ physical and cultural histories to evaluate park resources under the various criteria and to assess integrity to various periods of significance.
 The National Park Service will use this information to prioritize preservation projects for future repair campaigns.

 George Washington Carver National Monument